cdfoundation/sig-interoperability/docs/vocabulary.md

 The concepts below can be re-ordered in Pipeline implementations.
 For example, it is often the case that software linting (logically a test) is done prior to the Build Stage.
 Also, deployment to a staging environment is often done prior to the Release Stage, while the deployment for production often happens after the Release Stage.

+In Pipeline implementations, there may also be other Stages preceding or following the ones listed below.

 In the lists and table below, Software Artifacts includes: Documentation Source Files, Source Code, Baseline/Composition/Dependency Information, Infrastructure as Code.

 "Software Source" refers to human-readable source files that are inputs to the pipeline, such as: Source Code, Configuration Files, Documentation Source Files, Declared Dependencies, Baseline/Composition Information (i.e. lock files in source control)